 Glibc provides pthread_getattr_np(pthread_t thread, pthread_attr_t *attr) extension to pthreads, which allows to get actual thread attribute values describing the running thread.
 It would be nice to have it in illumos as a lot of software uses it.

-Updated by Robert Mustacchi almost 5 years ago
+Updated by Robert Mustacchi about 5 years ago

 The following notes come from the mailing list discussion as to why we don't implement pthread_getattr_np().